-We chose to do an Oreo crust for ours mainly because we had a box of Golden Oreos and we were looking for something to use them for before they went stale.
+I chose to do an Oreo crust for me mainly because I had a box of Golden Oreos and I was looking for something to use them for before they went stale.
 Because Golden Oreos mainly have a vanilla flavor, they work really well as a crust and don’t overpower any other flavors you have in the dish.
-If you don’t have Oreos, you can substitute with graham crackers.
+If you don’t have Oreos, you can substitute them with graham crackers.

 What Makes a Good No Bake Cheesecake

 When it comes to making this type of cheesecake taste good, the key is making sure it has a light texture.
 Since you are not using egg and instead you’re using cream, it can be easy to have it naturally taste heavier .
 You want to be careful to not go overboard on the amount of cream you use.

 Additionally, the cheesecake should not be too sweet.
 As you’ll see in the ingredients, there is a good amount of sugar in this.
 To balance out the sweetness, I’m going to add citrus into my cake.
 I’m a huge fan of key lime, and I happened to have key lime juice in the house, so that’s the citrus flavoring I went with.
 Lemon juice also works really well.